RJ/pickleback/README.md

 When you call `send_message` you get a `MessageId`.
 Once the packet your message was delivered in is acked, you receive an ack for your `MessageId`.
 Unreliable channels also get acks (except if packets are lost).

-When sending a message larger than 1024 bytes, you get the ack after every fragment has been delivered, and the messages was reassembled successfully.
+When sending a message larger than 1024 bytes, you get the ack after all fragments have been delivered, and the message was reassembled successfully.

 Reliable channels will retransmit messages that remain unacked for a configurable duration.